glasgowm148/ergonaut-handbook/Guides/Mining.md

 # Difficulty

-[EIP-0037](https://github.com/ergoplatform/eips/pull/79/files) describes how Ergo calculates difficulty, and is an improved version of Ergo's original difficulty adjustment algorithm (DAA), known as the *linear least-squares method*.

-Improvements resulting in a more responsive/smoother DAA are made by: shortening epoch length, amplifying weight of the last epoch, and limiting change in difficulty as follows-
+[EIP-0037](https://github.com/ergoplatform/eips/pull/79/files) is an improved version of Ergo's original difficulty adjustment algorithm (DAA), known as the *linear least squares* method.
+Improvements resulting in a more responsive/smoother DAA are made by shortening epoch length, amplifying weight of the last epoch, and limiting change in difficulty as follows:

-- Epoch length to be set to 128 blocks.

-- We calcualate predictive difficulty according to 8 epochs 128 blocks each and classic difficulty as done in Bitcoin.
-We took average from them.
+ **Epoch = 128 blocks**

+🔹 1.
+Calculate *predictive* difficulty using previous 8 epochs (128 blocks each).
+🔹 2.
+Calculate *classic* difficulty (as done in Bitcoin).
+🔹 3.
+Take average of predictive & classic difficulty.
-- We limit change so that difficulty is never changed by more than 50% per epoch.
+🔹 4.
+Limit adjustment so that difficulty is never changed by more than 50% per epoch.

-> Epoch=128 Blocks x 2 min ideal block time = 256min (4.26hrs)
+> **Basics** (*with ideal block times of 120 seconds*):
 >
+> Epoch (how often difficulty is adjusted)= 128 Blocks x 2 min block time = 256min, **so difficulty is adjusted every ~4.26 hrs**
+>
-> Targeting window of 8 epochs= 8 x 128 blocks x 2 min block time = 2048min
+>  Adjustment Targeting Window  = 8 epochs x 128 blocks x 2 min block time = 2048min, **so difficulty algorithm uses ~34.1 hrs of recent blockchain history to determine next difficulty value**
 {.is-info}

- The [difficulty over time](https://explorer.ergoplatform.com/en/charts/difficulty) is visible here.
+- Ergo's [difficulty over time](https://explorer.ergoplatform.com/en/charts/difficulty) is visible here.

-For an estimate of the upcoming difficulty, check out the [Difficulty and Epoch Monitor](http://cds.oette.info/ergo_diff.htm)- by community member @essaias.
+- For an estimate of the upcoming difficulty, check out the [Difficulty and Epoch Monitor](http://cds.oette.info/ergo_diff.htm)- by community members @essaias and [Luivatra](https://twitter.com/Luivatra).
 # Host A Pool

 Currently the [#host-a-pool](https://discord.gg/kxbrHVwnm5) on Discord is the best place to get support configuring a pool.